itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

 10. 06/23/22: David makes me laugh a second time with his long winded agile sales pitch.
 I don't think I yet recognize the remarkable transformative potential of unleashing the Agile Ecosystem Triad.
+11. 06/25/22: David, David, David.
+It's Sunday, my man.
+Take a break!
+12. 06/27/22: Scot hopes I'm doing well and has free trials for top Project Management, Construction or accounting tools.
+13. 06/27/22: Raja worked for `$BigComany` for 14 years as a GM, he built technology teams in India nd now leads a very strong team of technical recruiters and project managers as part of a digitalzone with a fine office facility.
+He is not a fan of comas.
+14. 06/27/22: Hasham has ruby services from a trustworthy development partner if I'm short handed and need help with the development needs.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso